MM-CMS/sup-notify/README.md

 |`window_utc`|This is the UTC window|String representing the time of the window|
 |`window_pdt`|This is the PDT window|String representing the time of the window|

 `date` must be formatted correctly, as it is parsed to generate a JavaScript `Date` object. `window_utc` and `window_pdt` are strings and their respective timezone is added to the output.

 ## Requirements

 - VPN connection
 - Either personal ZD credentials, or API-only credentials

+## Future

+jpc-notify --jira=OPS-X --template=something instances uuid uuid uuid jpc-notify --template=something --servers hostname jpc-notify --template=something --windows